acislab/www.globalcentra.org/about.md

 *  [NCHC:](https://www.nchc.org.tw/?langid=2) National Center for High-performance Computing, Taiwan
 *  [NICT:](https://www.nict.go.jp/en/) National Institute of Information and Communications Technologies, Japan

-  Researchers who have accepted invitations of interest in participation in CENTRA activities are from a growing number of countries which include the following: Indonesia, Japan, Philippines, Portugal, Malaysia, Myanmar, Taiwan, Thailand, Singapore, South Korea, Vietnam and USA.
+  Researchers who have accepted invitations of interest in participation in CENTRA activities are from a growing number of countries which include the following: Indonesia, Japan, Philippines, Portugal, Malaysia, Myanmar, Taiwan, Thailand, Singapore, South Korea, Vietnam, and USA.

 # Funding